 LAUNCH of Outlets

-Hudson’s Bay Company, owners of Kaufhof, will open the first five Saks OFF 5th outlets in Germany in Spring 2017 in prime locations in the city centrecenters.
-The company envisages growing the numberamount of outlets to 40 different locations in the coming years, opening between five and seven new stores per annumo.
-Kaufhof is also modernisingmodernizing its key branches, such as Düsseldorf, the first GALERIA Kaufhof Branch, Berlin Alexanderplatz and Frankfurt Hauptwache stores.
+Hudson’s Bay Company, owners of Kaufhof, will open the first five Saks OFF 5th outlets in Germany in Spring 2017 in prime locations in city centers.
+The company envisages growing the number of outlets to 40 different locations in the coming years, opening between five and seven new stores per annum.
+Kaufhof is also modernizing its key branches, such as Düsseldorf, the first GALERIA Kaufhof Branch, Berlin Alexanderplatz and Frankfurt Hauptwache stores.

 www.galeria-kaufhof.de